 As previously mentioned, refrigeration equipment sits within the confines of the container’s external envelope, but outside the enclosed space.
 The refrigeration equipment, much like your home refrigerator or air conditioner, is made up of mechanical equipment that requires electricity to operate.

-When you buy a standard used container, it has no moving parts other than the door hinges, so there isn’t too much that can break.
+When you buy a standard container, it has no moving parts other than the door hinges, so there isn’t too much that can break.
 However, a refrigerated container’s mechanical system has more ways to fail.
 Assuming you don’t plan to use it, that’s not a concern.
+Many people go this direction and purchase NORs: Non-Operational Reefers.
 However, if you DO have aspirations of reusing the refrigeration equipment, it may need some repair work.